 The Japanese garden

-The Far East is brought to mind by playing with the “cloud” pruning, a Japanese tradition, on shrubs and bushes from our regions.
+The Far East is brought to mind by the interplay of “cloud” pruning, a Japanese tradition, with shrubs and bushes from a variety of regions.

 Daffodils, tulips, hyacinths all blossom here in the spring, while autumn takes on flamboyant colours heralded by Japanese maples, copper beeches and liquidambar trees.

-Take advantage of the view of the Japanese garden from the terrace of La Foulerie tea room!
+Savour the view of the Japanese garden from the terrace of La Foulerie tea room.